Prof. Dr. Timo Baumann, Diplom-Informatiker

 I research spoken language, in particular in interactive and multi-modal scenarios, such as in spoken dialogue systems.
 My particular interests lie in responsiveness in interaction and I have been one of the main drivers of incremental spoken dialogue systems.
 Beyond that, I create and use corpora of spoken language, such as the Spoken Wikipedia Corpus.
 I like difficult problems, which is why I work on prosody, and even prosody of post-modern poetry, and more recently multi-modal lip-synchronous dubbing.
 Feel free to have a look at my recent projects.

 - 2022-04: Congratulations Debjoy and Shravan!
-Our paper on a multi-modal corpus of 16 years of Angela Merkel podcasts will appear at LREC.
+Our paper on a multi-modal corpus of 16 years of Angela Merkel podcasts will appear at LREC (and is already available on arXiv).

-- 2022-03: Congratulations to Anna Windbühler, who's MSc-work in ML was not only very thorough and successful but als leads to a publication in the conference on Engineering in Medicine and Biology (EMBC).
+- 2022-03: Congratulations to Anna Windbühler, who's MSc-work in ML was not only very thorough and successful but also leads to a publication in the conference on Engineering in Medicine and Biology (EMBC).

 - 2022-02: Welcome OTH Regensburg!
 You can now reach me at firstname.lastnameÄToth-regensburg.de.